 These findings run against common wisdom, but they should not be at all surprising.
 The self-delegation thesis depends on a model of agency behavior that is inconsistent with what is known about the institutional pressures and cognitive horizons that cause agencies to pursue clarity in rule writing.
 By revealing the failures of theoretical predictions about Auer, this Article more generally draws attention to the need to test behavioral theories of administrative law against empirical reality before unsettling settled law.

 Administrative law, empirical legal studies, agency delegation, discretion, deference, separation of powers, Auer v.
 Robbins, bounded rationality, perverse incentives, hard look review, content analysis, rulemaking, interpretation, regulations

-Walters, Daniel E., "The Self-Delegation False Alarm: Analyzing Auer Deference's Effect on Agency Rules" (2018).
-Faculty Scholarship.
+Walters, Daniel E., "The Self-Delegation False Alarm: Analyzing Auer Deference's Effect on Agency Rules" (2019).
+Faculty Scholarship at Penn Carey Law.
 1963.

 Administrative Law Commons, Constitutional Law Commons, Jurisprudence Commons, Public Law and Legal Theory Commons, Rule of Law Commons